2024年10月14日月曜日

 Looking at recent movements

-Last week's NYDow's weekly chart was a negative line.
-The daily chart is above the 200-day line and the clouds of the Ichimoku Kinko Hyo.
-The NASDAQ has a negative weekly line.
-The daily price is above the 200-day line and the Ichimoku cloud.
-This week, we will focus on whether or not the NY Dow can return above the 25-day line.
+The weekly leg of the NYDow was negative last week.
+The daily chart is above the 200-day line and above the clouds of the Ichimoku Chart.
+The NASDAQ's weekly leg was negative last week.
+The daily chart is above the 200-day line and below the equilibrium cloud.
+This week, the focus will be on whether or not the NY Dow can return above the 25-day line.

-As a result of the announcement of quarterly financial results, the forecasted ROE of the Nikkei 225 indexes came in at +9.1%, an improvement of 0.2 percentage points from three months ago.
-Profit growth was +11.9%, an improvement of +2.6 percentage points from three months ago.
+As a result of the earnings announcements, the forecasted ROE for the Nikkei 225 index came in at +8.8%, a deterioration of 0.2 percentage points from three months ago.
+The profit growth rate was +2.3%, an improvement of 1.3 percentage points from three months ago.

-The U.S. long-term interest rate rose and the interest rate differential between the U.S. and Japan narrowed from 3.35 to 3.54, moving the U.S. dollar against the yen in the range of ¥146 to ¥149.
-The dollar index rose +0.69% for the week.
+U.S. long-term interest rates declined and the interest rate differential between the U.S. and Japan narrowed from 3.02 to 2.87, moving the yen against the dollar in the range of ¥147 to ¥141.
+The dollar index fell -0.53% for the week.

-The first week of March was likely overbought, the second week of March was likely oversold, and this week is expected to be oversold.
-Of the five points last week, was bearish. ①②③⑤ are expected to have an impact.
+The fourth week of August was oversold, the first week of September was likely oversold, and this week is expected to be oversold.
+Of the five points last week, and , were bearish.

 [Technical viewpoint]

-From a technical perspective, the Japanese market is overvalued by 3.3 point in the medium to long term in terms of the difference in 200-day divergence from the NASDAQ (about 1280 yen when converted to the Nikkei 225).
-On the other hand, the difference in the 200-day divergence from the NYDow is 6.5 points (about 2520 yen in terms of the Nikkei average) overvalued in the medium to long term.
+Looking at the Japanese market from a technical perspective, it is undervalued by 4.9 points in the medium to long term in terms of the difference in the 200-day divergence rate from the NASDAQ (about 1,780 yen when converted to the Nikkei 225).
+On the other hand, the difference in the 200-day divergence from the NYDow is undervalued by 6.7 points in the medium to long term (about 2,440 yen when calculated for the Nikkei 225).

-The Nikkei 225 is above chimoku Kinko Chart's cloud, and the Nikkei 225's total divergence is +22.8%The divergence between the Nikkei 225 and the 200-day moving average was +15.0%.
-Since the three factor is positive, a "green signal" is lit for the medium-term trend.
+The Nikkei 225 is under the Ichimoku Kinko Chart's cloud.
+The Nikkei 225's divergence ratio is -1.0%.
+The divergence from the 200-day moving average was -2.9% since these three factors are positive, a “red light” has been given to the medium-term trend.

-In the U.S. market, the NYDow is below the 9-day line and the 25-day line and above the 200-day line.
-It is above Ichimoku Chart cloud.
+In the U.S. market, the NYDow is below the 9-day, and 25-day lines, and above 200-day line.
+It is above the Ichimoku Chart cloud.

-The NASDAQ is below the 9-day line and the 25-day line and above the 200-day line.
-It is above the Ichimoku Kinko's cloud.
+The NASDAQ is below the 9-day, and 25-day lines, and above 200-day line.
+The NASDAQ is below the Ichimoku Chart cloud.

-This is a " red light" in the short term and a "green light" in the medium term.
+This is a “red signal” in the short term and a “yellow signal” in the medium term.

 [Outlook for this week]

-Looking at the U.S. market from a fundamental perspective, concerns about a global economic slowdown due to the spread of the new coronavirus have receded, but risk factors include inflation and rising interest rates due to the Russia-Ukraine war and economic slowdown due to energy shortages and deteriorating political conditions in the EU, U.S.-China trade friction, financial market turmoil caused by the bursting of the Chinese real estate bubble and credit contraction, and geopolitical risks in the Middle East and East Asia.
+Looking at the U.S. market in terms of fundamentals, we are aware of concerns of a recession in the near term.
+Other risk factors include inflation and rising interest rates due to the Russia-Ukraine war, economic recession due to energy shortages and deteriorating political conditions in the EU, U.S.-China trade friction, financial market turmoil caused by the bursting of China's real estate bubble and credit crunch, and expanding geopolitical risks in the Middle East.

 Recent LIBOR rates have been on the rise, and we continue to be wary of a resurgence of financial instability.

 Last week, the Nikkei 225 fell below its assumed range.
-The upside was about 470 yen below the assumed line and the downside was about 310 yen below the assumed line.
+The upside was about 1,640 yen below our assumption and the downside was about 710 yen below the assumed line.

-This week, the Nikkei 225 is expected to move between the Bollinger Band +1σ on the upside (currently around 39690 yen) and the Bollinger Band -1σ on the downside (currently around 37950 yen).
+This week, the Nikkei 225 is expected to move between the 25-day line (currently around 36950 yen) on the upside and Bollinger Band -2σ (currently around 33540 yen) on the downside.

 [Fundamental viewpoint]